wbglaeser/royalty_reporting/README.md

 * **multiple tracks on a rightsholder id**

   It was not entirely clear to me how to handle cases where a single rightsholder_id matches on multiple songs within a given week.
 The payout table does not differentiate by track_id for a rightsholder_id.
-In my solution I therefor assume that for given rightsholder_id the unit_price is identical for all tracks within a week.
+In my solution I therefor assume that for a given rightsholder_id the unit_price is identical for all tracks within a week.

 * **multiple track_title on a track id**